Azure/osdu-developer/README.md

 **Important Parameter Requirement:**

-During the deployment process, identity information is necessary and required to be provided in the deployment form:
+During the deployment process, some information is required to be provided in the deployment form:

 - `Email Address`: Specify a valid email address to be used as the first user.
 - `Application Client Id`: Specify the Application Client Id.
 (This is the unique application ID of this application.)